The Construction Advantage – Issue 17

 Women in Project Development & Construction

 by Asha Echeverria, Meredith Eilers and Emily Kahn

 Earlier this month, over 50 women in the project development and construction industries from across the state gathered together for a networking event and panel discussion in Falmouth, sponsored by Bernstein Shur.
 The event provided a unique opportunity for women in the field to make connections, get to know one another, build community, and share experience and knowledge about the industry.
-A panel featuring leaders in the industry discussed recent trends and opportunities for growth in project development and construction in Maine:
+A panel featuring leaders in the industry discussed recent trends and opportunities for growth in project development and construction in ME: